wang-zijie/wang-zijie.github.io/_pages/about.md

 ---

-I am a first-year PhD student majoring in Computer Science at Arizona State University, advised by [Dr. Eduardo Blanco](https://eduardoblanco.github.io/).
+I am a first-year PhD student majoring in Computer Science at The University of Arizona, advised by [Dr. Eduardo Blanco](https://eduardoblanco.github.io/).
 My research interests are broadly in the area of Natural Language Processing.
 In specific, I am currently working on question answering in human dialogue.

 News
 ======

+* I am transferring to The University of Arizona as a PhD student still.